DCC-EX/dcc-ex.github.io/docs/throttles/software/withrottle.rst

 Using Wifi
 ------------

-To use Wifi, make sure you have a WiFi enabled Command Station as described in the :doc:`Wifi Setup </ex-commandstation/get-started/wifi-setup>` section.
+To use Wifi, make sure you have a WiFi enabled |EX-CS| as described in the :doc:`Wifi Setup </ex-commandstation/get-started/wifi-setup>` section.

 We have not tested the WiFi implementation yet